reMarkable/cobalt/README.md

 `GOOGLE_APPLICATION_CREDENTIALS`.

 #### Provision the Tables
-`./cobaltb.py provision_bigtable`
+`./cobaltb.py bigtable provision`
 This creates the Cobalt Bigtable tables in your Cloud Bigtable instance.

-**NOTE:** Currently we do not  provide any means of deleting the data from the tables.
-If you want to delete the data the only way to do it is to install *cbt*, delete the table using `cbt deletetable` and then recreate the tables using `./cobaltb.py provision_bigtable`.
-In particular this is currently a necessary step in order to repeatedly run the end-to-end test against Cloud Bigtable because otherwise the test will fail the second time you run it.
+#### Delete the data from the Tables
+`./cobaltb.py bigtable delete_observations`
+WARNING: This will permanently delete all data from the Observation Store in whichever Cloud Bigtable instance you point it at.
+Be careful.

+`./cobaltb.py bigtable delete_reports`
+WARNING: This will permanently delete all data from the Report Store in whichever Cloud Bigtable instance you point it at.
+Be careful.

 ### Cloud Bigtable tests
 These are a set of gunit tests that run locally but use Cloud Bigtable.
 These